Are Camel Crickets Dangerous? | Information and Facts

 Why Do Camel Crickets Jump at You?

-If you see camel crickets jumping at you, they are probably startled and threatened.
+This indicates that they are probably startled and threatened.
 As their defense mechanism, they jump and leap at certain heights.
 This is their method of scaring their predators and escaping from their natural enemies.
 They usually use their long hind legs in order to flee from a dangerous situation.

 Do Camel Crickets Bite?